PacktPublishing/Mastering-Graphics-Programming-with-Vulkan/README.md

 guitar.

 **Gabriel Sassone** is a rendering enthusiast currently working as a Principal Rendering Engineer at Multiplayer Group.
 Previously working for Avalanche Studios, where his first contact with Vulkan happened, where they developed the Vulkan layer for the proprietary Apex Engine and its Google Stadia Port.
 He previously worked at ReadyAtDawn, Codemasters, FrameStudios, and some non-gaming tech companies.
 His spare time is filled with music and rendering, gaming, and outdoor activities.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781803244792">https://packt.link/free-ebook/9781803244792 </a> </p>